Wealth Enhancement Advisory Services LLC Buys 1,537 Shares of NuShares ESG Large-Cap Value ETF (BATS:NULV)

-Wealth Enhancement Advisory Services LLC raised its stake in shares of NuShares ESG Large-Cap Value ETF (BATS:NULV) by 4.3% in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+Wealth Enhancement Advisory Services LLC grew its stake in NuShares ESG Large-Cap Value ETF (BATS:NULV) by 4.3% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 37,042 shares of the company’s stock after purchasing an additional 1,537 shares during the period.
-Wealth Enhancement Advisory Services LLC’s holdings in NuShares ESG Large-Cap Value ETF were worth $1,464,000 as of its most recent filing with the Securities & Exchange Commission.
+Wealth Enhancement Advisory Services LLC’s holdings in NuShares ESG Large-Cap Value ETF were worth $1,464,000 at the end of the most recent reporting period.

-Several other large investors have also made changes to their positions in the stock.
-Creative Financial Designs Inc. ADV lifted its holdings in shares of NuShares ESG Large-Cap Value ETF by 6.8% in the 3rd quarter.
-Creative Financial Designs Inc. ADV now owns 4,370 shares of the company’s stock valued at $164,000 after acquiring an additional 280 shares during the last quarter.
-Stephens Inc. AR lifted its holdings in shares of NuShares ESG Large-Cap Value ETF by 6.0% in the 2nd quarter.
-Stephens Inc. AR now owns 6,626 shares of the company’s stock valued at $250,000 after acquiring an additional 373 shares during the last quarter.
-Orion Portfolio Solutions LLC lifted its holdings in shares of NuShares ESG Large-Cap Value ETF by 5.3% in the 2nd quarter.
-Orion Portfolio Solutions LLC now owns 9,104 shares of the company’s stock valued at $344,000 after acquiring an additional 462 shares during the last quarter.
-Steward Partners Investment Advisory LLC lifted its holdings in shares of NuShares ESG Large-Cap Value ETF by 13.0% in the 2nd quarter.
-Steward Partners Investment Advisory LLC now owns 4,407 shares of the company’s stock valued at $166,000 after acquiring an additional 507 shares during the last quarter.
-Finally, Belpointe Asset Management LLC lifted its holdings in shares of NuShares ESG Large-Cap Value ETF by 4.8% in the 2nd quarter.
-Belpointe Asset Management LLC now owns 16,715 shares of the company’s stock valued at $631,000 after acquiring an additional 760 shares during the last quarter.
+Several other large investors also recently bought and sold shares of NULV.
+Tradition Wealth Management LLC bought a new stake in shares of NuShares ESG Large-Cap Value ETF in the 2nd quarter valued at approximately $50,000.
+Archer Investment Corp bought a new stake in shares of NuShares ESG Large-Cap Value ETF in the 3rd quarter valued at approximately $58,000.
+Money Design Co.
+Ltd. bought a new stake in shares of NuShares ESG Large-Cap Value ETF during the 3rd quarter worth approximately $59,000.
+Allworth Financial LP bought a new stake in shares of NuShares ESG Large-Cap Value ETF during the 3rd quarter worth approximately $59,000.
+Finally, Wells Fargo & Company MN lifted its stake in shares of NuShares ESG Large-Cap Value ETF by 257.9% during the 2nd quarter.
+Wells Fargo & Company MN now owns 1,625 shares of the company’s stock worth $61,000 after acquiring an additional 1,171 shares during the last quarter.

 Want to see what other hedge funds are holding NULV?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for NuShares ESG Large-Cap Value ETF (BATS:NULV).